Please fill out the form below and we will be in touch to arrange a visit.

 We believe strongly in the value of external trips and visits to allow students to contextualise their studies.
 We organise trips for most year groups although the highlight for A-level students is our biannual visit to the Large Hadron Collider at CERN in Geneva.

-The Psychology department comprises of Mr Sprott, the Head of Psychology, and Mr Coll.
-Both teachers have taught A Level Psychology for over fifteen years and have a wealth of experience, enthusiasm and resources to engage the current students.
+Mr Sprott has taught A Level Psychology for over fifteen years and has a wealth of experience, enthusiasm and resources to engage the current students.

 A Level Psychology is one of the most popular choices at Silcoates, with approximately a third of all students opting for Psychology over the past ten years.
 The department takes significant steps to help the students with their organisational skills and their files are set up on the first day, with everything they need for the two year course.
 All their work is written in pre-prepared booklets, with activities, book references and ideas for independent research.
 Psychology requires students to draw upon their own experiences and beliefs about behaviour and as a result, there is a great deal of discussion opportunities on the course.
 Students are also encouraged to conduct practical psychology studies themselves to appreciate the research process.
 The A Level is assessed with three examinations at the end of Year 13.